leon4464/T3D-Log-Grader/README.md

 - Provides a *score report* useful in determining a final score for a competition
 - This report analyses a provided schedule and a log to determine how many flights needed to be handled, and how many were handled
 - Allows you to ban runways from being used (they won't be counted as a valid departure / arrival if they are "banned").
+- Compatible with Eligrim's tower3d.rec mod by default (although this is untested)
 - The use of this app is not intended as standalone - you should also collect time & score in the form of a screenshot from the host
 > In theory, a user could issue a landing & taxi clearance while a plane is in the air - and the program would consider it a "handled" arrival - so it is recommended to use this alongside a screenshot of the points (so you can be sure everything was properly handled).